progit/progit/de/09-git-internals/01-chapter9.markdown

 <!--In Git, these are called "references" or "refs"; you can find the files that contain the SHA-1 values in the `.git/refs` directory.
 In the current project, this directory contains no files, but it does contain a simple structure:-->

-Diese Namen werden in Git intern als "references" oder "refs" bezeichnet.
+Diese Namen werden in Git intern als „references“ oder „refs“ bezeichnet.
 Du kannst diese Dateien, die SHA-1 Hashes enthalten, im `.git/refs` Verzeichnis finden.
 In unserem gegenwärtigen Projekt enthält dieses Verzeichnis noch keine Dateien, aber eine simple Verzeichnisstruktur:

 	$ find .git/refs
 	.git/refs